 I thoroughly enjoy engaging with others on topics of mutual interest.
 I love learning through other people’s experiences, as well as sharing my personal opinions, observations, and insights openly and freely.
 I hope it is obvious that I am far more interested in having a conversation than I am in simplex transmission.
 There are times when a meeting concludes without conversation.
 There are times when I give a presentation and there are no questions.
 And as you can see from the feedback on most of my posts, there is seldom a comment.

 Since arriving at my new duty station, I have been amazed by the number of lurkers who have made me aware of their presence.
 It is nice to know that there are conversations about some of the writings, spoken words, and side projects with which I have been involved to varying degrees over the years.
-The things we did (and do) simply because we thought they were important, we thought were fun, and we thought would help us grow are likely influencing more people than we realized.
+The things we did (and do) simply because we thought they were important, fun, and would help us grow are likely influencing more people than we realize.
 In this hyper connected world, it is amazing what one can influence just by putting “it” out there.
 Those of us who choose to lead through influence and example may not be privy to the conversation, but we must acknowledge that one is happening.
-As I recently shared with one of my leaders, many of us are lurking and some of us choose to participate in the conversation, but all of us are following the conversation and in the absence of one to follow, we are left to create our own personal narrativ, which is not necessarily a constructive one.
+As I recently shared with one of my leaders, many of us are lurking and though some of us choose to participate in the conversation, all of us are following the conversation.
+And in the absence of a conversation follow, others are left to create their own personal narrative, which is not necessarily a constructive one.
 The more we share, the more we influence, and the more capable our team is to lead WITH us.

 Leadership is all about influence.
 Influence requires no positional platform, but it does require a platform.
 What’s your platform?
 How are you using it to influence?
 How are you engaging the lurkers?